monsoonmaelstrom/book2/book2.md

 Davy sighs in irritation before trying again, “If we could discuss the use of a ship, that would be *wonderful*.”

 “Yes,” John agrees, “It’s like herding cats.
-I know the feeling well,” he says as he flicks a glance toward his father.
+I know the feeling well,” he comments as he flicks a glance toward his father.
 “We will loan you a ship.
 On the condition you allow Amelia and her cousin, my son, Michael to travel with you.”

-“Could be dangerous,” I tell them.
+“Could be dangerous,” I assert.
 “They both might die.
-Ships in the winter sea are notoriously dangerous under the best conditions,” I say hoping to discourage them.
+Ships in the winter sea are notoriously dangerous under the best conditions,” I remark, hoping to discourage them.
 I don’t even really trust Amelia.
 The last thing I want is some cousin of hers I haven’t even met joining us.
 What I want is to say no.

-“Amelia needs to go back anyway,” Liam says.
+“Amelia needs to go back anyway,” Liam notes.
 They’re the first words he’s spoken since the introductions.

 “Yes,” John agrees.